dedoussis/icloud-hide-my-email-browser-extension/README.md

 - Ability to manage existing Hide My Email addresses (including deactivation, reactivation, and deletion)
 - Autofilling on any HTML input element that is relevant to email
 - Quick configuration of Hide My Email settings, such as the Forward-To address, through the Options page of the extension.

-_Disclaimer: This extension is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Apple._

 ## Develop